We love our communities. Each has given so much to us. To give back, we reinvest resources in the areas we serve.

-The Hands & Hearts Committee was created 15 years ago in order to raise awareness, recruit volunteers, and organize fundraisers for community service projects throughout the year for the RJ Young Employees.
+The Hands & Hearts Committee was created 15 years ago to raise awareness, recruit volunteers, and organize fundraisers for community service projects throughout the year.

-In years past, RJ Young has granted nine wishes for individuals which was a record-breaking campaign.
+In years past, we’ve granted nine wishes for individuals which was a record-breaking campaign.

 RJ Young has been very supportive in their efforts and has allowed employees to utilize payroll deduction to make their pledge.
 This year the annual Crawfish Boil in May benefited Dreams and Wishes raising over $18,000.